Run Non-Transactional Storage Operations Through the SQL Interface

 Set up a database

-Select your database, and follow the instructions to configure it for ScalarDB Cluster.
+Follow the instructions below to configure your database for ScalarDB Cluster.

 For a list of databases that ScalarDB supports, see Databases.